How to Apply

 The information reported on the FAFSA is used in a formula to calculate Expected Family Contribution (EFC).
 EFC is the amount the student and family are expected to provide toward educational expenses.

 To determine financial need, the EFC is subtracted from the cost of education (tuition, fees, room, board, personal and transportation expenses).

 - Cost of education (-) Expected Family Contribution = Financial Need

-Once financial need is determined, BHSU will award the student financial aid up to that amount.
+Once financial need is determined, BHSU will award the student need-based financial aid up to that amount.

-Students are classified as dependent or independent.
+Students are classified as dependent or independent for financial aid purposes.
 The main difference between dependent and independent students is parental support - those who have that access are dependent and those who don't have that access are independent.
 Dependent students must report their own income and assets as well as their parents; independent students must report only their (and spouse's) income and assets.

 You are considered independent if you are one of the following:

 - have legal dependents other than a spouse